-Terminology is a terminal emulator which originally works with Enlightenment desktop.
-If we want to use another desktop such as GNOME but still want to use Terminology, we can do it as long we install the Enlightenment packages.
+Terminology is a terminal emulator that originally works with Enlightenment desktop.
+If we want to use another desktop such as GNOME but still want to use Terminology, we can do it as long we have installed the Enlightenment packages.

 - Most escapes supported by xterm, rxvt etc. Work

 - Bitmap and scalable fonts supported

 - URL, file path and email address detection and link-handling

 - Multiple copy and paste selections and buffer support

 - Works directly in the linux framebuffer (fbcon)

 - Can be finger/touch controlledScan scale by UI scaling factors